-It is important to that we measure the progress on our long-term vision for our state.
-With that in mind, there are reports, surveys and processes in place to be able to measure the progress toward the goals outlined in North Carolina Vision 2030.
+It is important that we monitor and track the progress on our long-term vision for our state.
+With that in mind, there are reports, surveys, and processes in place to be able to measure the progress toward the goals outlined in North Carolina Vision 2030.

-An online tool, Dashboard 2030 provides real-time measurement of key metrics of success and transparency to state leaders for consistent progress and continuous improvement.
+An online tool, NC Dashboard provides real-time measurement of key metrics of success and transparency to state leaders for consistent progress and continuous improvement.

 Since 2014, the NC Chamber Foundation has released the Competitiveness Redbook index annually to provide readers with a data-driven guide to North Carolina’s economic health by comparing the state to the rest of the country in a variety of key indicators.

 For the first time in 2017, North Carolina Vision 2030 Progress Assessment provides an update on each metric outlined in North Carolina Vision 2030.
 This piece demonstrates where our state stood when Vision 2030 was launched and provides an update on where North Carolina stands today.

 Responding to the urgent workforce needs of our business community and focusing on North Carolina’s future talent supply, the NC Chamber Foundation launched the employer-driven Institute for Workforce Competitiveness in March 2022.
 North Carolina and the nation face workforce challenges, changes, and opportunities.
 The states that successfully address these challenges will be best positioned for economic competitiveness.

 The Institute for Workforce Competitiveness will focus on:

 1. Elevating successful workforce initiatives that can be adapted to serve more businesses statewide.

 2. Training North Carolina’s next generation of workforce development leadership.

 3. The first two action items will later lead to non-partisan, data-driven, future-focused policy recommendations.